Carnagion/dissertation/diss/diss.typ

 == Impact

-The results discussed in @section:compare-deice clearly show that the objective values achieved by integrated de-icing are no worse than those achieved by decomposed de-icing, and are often significantly better, even when a rolling horizon is involved.
+The results discussed in @section:compare-deice clearly show that for the objective values achieved by integrated de-icing are no worse than those achieved by decomposed de-icing for all problem instances considered, and are often significantly better.
-@table:cplex-branch-bound-heathrow-results confirms that integrated de-icing indeed achieves optimal values for the objective function considered here when used without a rolling horizon.
+@table:cplex-branch-bound-heathrow-results confirms that integrated de-icing indeed achieves optimal values for the objective function considered here, when applied without a rolling horizon.

-#todo("Write more about impact of results")
+The results reported in @table:branch-bound-heathrow-results for real-world problem instances from London Heathrow show that significant improvements in total delay and CTOT compliance can be obtained when using integrated de-icing as opposed to decomposed de-icing, while also not compromising on runway utilisation and stand holding times.

+By contrast, integrated de-icing sometimes results in slightly worse runway utilisation and higher runway holding times for the problem instances from Milan Airport, as seen in @table:branch-bound-furini-results.
+Nevertheless, the improvement in objective values obtained from using integrated de-icing is nearly #calc.round(furini-integrated-improvement / heathrow-improvements.tobt-integrated) times as much as the improvements reported for the Heathrow instances, and outweighs the increase in makespan and runway holding times.

+The branch-and-bound implementation using de-icing is slower than decomposed de-icing for most problem instances considered in @section:compare-deice -- namely the Milan problem instances and the small- and medium-sized Heathrow instances.
+However, the mean runtime for each de-icing approach -- presented in @table:branch-bound-heathrow-runtime-stats and @table:branch-bound-furini-runtime-stats -- is still under one second for all problem instances.
+In some cases, such as for the large Heathrow problem instances, integrated de-icing yields solutions substantially quicker than decomposed de-icing.

+It should also be noted that the branch-and-bound implementation outlined in @code:branch-bound does not utilise any parallelisation.
+However, it is possible to parallelise this algorithm, which may yield further reductions in runtime for all de-icing approaches.

+These computational results thus indicate that using an integrated de-icing approach does not affect the tractability of runway sequencing, and that it is viable for real-time applications with strict limits on computation time.

 = Reflections